 \section{Conclusion}

-This work presented a Lyapunov-Constrained Soft Actor-Critic (LC-SAC) framework for quadrotor trajectory tracking in \texttt{safe-control-gym}, combining offline EDMD-based Koopman lifting with an online primal--dual constrained policy optimization scheme.
-The nonlinear tracking problem is proposed in an error-state form and EDMD is used to obtain a discrete-time lifted surrogate model.
-A closed-form quadratic candidate CLF is then constructed by solving the DARE, enabling an efficient and differentiable Lyapunov violation term without training an additional Lyapunov network.
-During online learning, the actor is trained with a Lagrangian-augmented SAC objective that penalizes one-step Lyapunov increases, while a projected dual update adapted the multiplier to enforce the constraint within a prescribed tolerance.
+This work presented a Lyapunov-Constrained Soft Actor-Critic (LC-SAC) framework combining offline EDMD-based Koopman lifting with an online primal--dual constrained policy optimization scheme.
+The nonlinear tracking problem is formulated in error-state coordinates, EDMD is used to obtain a discrete-time lifted surrogate model, and a closed-form quadratic candidate CLF is constructed by solving the DARE, enabling an efficient and differentiable Lyapunov violation term without training an additional Lyapunov network.
+During online learning, the actor is trained with a CVaR Lagrangian-augmented SAC objective that penalizes the worst-case tail of one-step Lyapunov increases, while a projected dual update adaptively enforces the constraint within a prescribed tolerance.

-Empirically, the proposed LC-SAC method demonstrated clear improvements in tracking performance and robustness relative to baseline SAC.
-While baseline SAC occasionally produced higher maximum episodic returns, its large variance indicated less reliable behavior, whereas LC-SAC delivered tighter performance dispersion and improved trajectory consistency in the X-Z plane.
-The Lyapunov loss curves further showed a rapid reduction and stabilization over training, consistent with the policy learning to avoid actions that increase the predicted lifted error energy under the EDMD model.
-Overall, these results support the central claim that incorporating a model-based Lyapunov decrease constraint into maximum-entropy RL can improve safety and stability for trajectory tracking, while preserving the performance benefits of off-policy SAC.